marcodelmastro/AdventOfCode2023/README.md

 * [Day 11](Day11.ipynb). `np.insert()` directly on original map for Part 1, computing new coordinates for Part 2.

 * [Day 12](Day12.ipynb).
 Brute force for Part 1, recursion and memoization for Part 2.

+* [Day 13](Day13.ipynb).
+Matrix manipulation with `numpy`.
+Part 2 is almost straightforward, but original results from Part 1 need to be ignored (and off-by-one errors are always behind the corner.